simgrid/simgrid/docs/source/intro_concepts.rst

 every problem on earth.

-**SimGrid scope is limited to distributed systems.** Real-time multi-threaded systems are not in the scope.
-You could probably tweak SimGrid for such studies (or the framework could possibly be extended in this direction), but another framework specifically targeting this use case would probably be more suited.
+**SimGrid scope is limited to distributed systems.** Real-time multi-threaded systems are out of scope.
+You could probably tweak SimGrid for such studies (or the framework could possibly be extended in this direction), but another framework specifically targeting such a use case would probably be more suited.

 **There is currently no support for wireless networks**.
-The framework could certainly be improved in this direction, but this is still to be done.
+The framework could certainly be improved in this direction, but this still has to be done.

 **There is no perfect model, only models adapted to your study.**
-The SimGrid models target fast, large studies yet requesting a realistic results.
-In particular, our models abstract away parameters and phenomenon that are often irrelevant to the realism in our context.
+The SimGrid models target fast and large studies yet requesting realistic results.
+In particular, our models abstract away parameters and phenomena that are often irrelevant to the realism in our context.

 SimGrid is simply not intended to any study that would mandate the abstracted phenomenon.
 Here are some **studies that you should not do with SimGrid**:

- - Studying the effect of L3 vs L2 cache effects on your application
+ - Studying the effect of L3 vs. L2 cache effects on your application
  - Comparing kernel schedulers and policies
  - Comparing variants of TCP
  - Exploring pathological cases where TCP breaks down, resulting in